JPStrydom/Crypto-Trading-Bot/README.md

             * `pauseTime` is the amount of minutes to pause coin pair tracking by If you prefer to sell at a small loss rather than holding onto (pausing) sell coin pairs, the `lossMarginThreshold`
             **trade** parameter should be set appropriately and then the `sell` **pause** parameter may be omitted.
+        * **`balance`**:
+            * `pauseTime` is the amount of minutes you would like to wait in between balance notification Slack messages (i.e. every _x_ minutes, you will receive a Slack message containing a breakdown of your exchange balance and the percentage change since your last balance notification message).

 ## How to run